yankeebobo/statamicthemes.github.io/_articles/2013-01-29-building-a-simple-image-gallery-statamic.md

 ---
-main_img: ""
-title: >
-  Building A Simple Image Gallery In
+title: "Building A Simple Image Gallery In Statamic"
-  Statamic
-meta_title: ""
+layout: post
 meta_desc: >
   In this short post I will show you how to build a simple image gallery with
   Statamic using the grid fieldset and
   Statamic Image Plugin.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - tutorials
 tags:
   - image gallery
-video: ""
 summary: >
   In this short post I will show you how to build a simple image gallery using